 The Epilepsy Fellowship Program at Wake Forest School of Medicine provides detailed exposure to the full spectrum of electroencephalography (EEG) studies and management of epilepsy.
 The fellowship emphasizes the comprehensive treatment of epilepsy in children and adults.

-We typically accept one fellow every other year, alternating with the Clinical Neurophysiology-EEG Fellowship.
-We also offer a two-year program with both options completed sequentially, depending on interest and availability.
+We typically accept one fellow every year.
 To learn more, please contact April Edwards, fellowship coordinator.

 Why Train at Wake Forest?

 Fellows have intensive video-EEG monitoring exposure in a six-bed epilepsy monitoring unit (EMU), using state-of-the-art neuroimaging techniques including PET, SPECT and 3T MRI.
 The use of MEG has further strengthened our evaluation of patients with complex epilepsy syndromes.